-On or around December 27, 2021, APTG became aware of suspicious activity affecting certain systems within our network.
-APTG immediately launched an investigation, with the assistance of third-party specialists, to confirm the full nature and scope of the activity and restore functionality to the affected systems.
-On January 7, 2022, it was determined that certain personal information on APTG systems may have been accessed without authorization between December 23, 2021 and December 27, 2021.
-APTG then performed an internal review of the potentially accessible information to identify potentially affected individuals in order to provide notice which was completed on January 28, 2022.
+On June 10, 2022, CPL became aware of suspicious activity affecting certain systems within its network that included the encryption of certain files.
+Upon discovery, CPL immediately launched an investigation with the assistance of third-party specialists, to confirm the full nature and scope of the activity and to restore functionality to the affected systems.
+The investigation determined that certain information on CPL systems was accessed without authorization between June 9, 2022, and June 10, 2022.
+Following this determination, CPL engaged the assistance of third-party specialists to undertake a programmatic and manual review of the information potentially subject to unauthorized access.
+On July 28, 2022, the review concluded.

-The information that could have been subject to unauthorized access includes name, address, Social Security number, and driver's license number.
+The information that could have been subject to unauthorized access includes name and Social Security number.